Trump Administration Quietly Decides — Again — To Allow Elephant Trophy Imports

 It did not issue a release to announce the decision, which was instead surfaced Monday by The Hill and other media outlets.

-As The Associated Press reports, Zinke has long held a position apparently at odds with the one expressed in January by President Trump, arguing that hunting promotes wildlife conservation.
+As The Associated Press reports, Zinke has long held a position apparently at odds with the one expressed in January by Trump, arguing that hunting promotes wildlife conservation.
 In fact, he had the arcade game Big Buck Hunter installed in the employee cafeteria to help support his point.

 "Get excited for #hunting season!"
 Zinke tweeted last September.